ridvansalihkuzu/butterflynet/README.md

 # Automatic Separation of Laminar-Turbulent Flows on Aircraft Wings and Stabilizers via Adaptive Attention Butterfly Network

+# Main Objective of this Project
+Laminar-Turbulent flow is a fluid dynamics phenomenon that refers to the motion  of particles as they move through a substance.
+The distinction between laminar and  turbulent flow is eminently important in aerodynamics and hydrodynamics because  the type of flow has a profound impact on how momentum and heat are transferred.

+Specifically, detection of laminar and turbulent flow regions and transition locations in between are of crucial interest in a range of aviational applications, since the achievement of a fuel-efficient wing, airfoil or rotor blade design and reducing the instability caused by drag forces are strongly related with the way of handling laminar and turbulent flow exposed by the wing and blade surfaces.

-The main objective of this project is to provide a reliable automation method for facilitating the localisation of laminar-turbulent flow regions by using recent artificial intelligence approaches.
+As seen in Figure 1, the step 4 in the aircraft body component design workflow is the expert investigation to determine the laminar-turbulent regions on the measurement images.
+However, those investigations might be entirely manual, or semi-automatic.
+That is why, **The main objective of this project is to provide a reliable automation method for facilitating the localisation of laminar-turbulent flow regions by using recent artificial intelligence approaches**

 <div class="center">
 <figure>
 <p align="center">
 <img src="demo_samples/0_workflow.png" id="FIG_feature_weights" style="width:600px"
-alt="Feature importance weights for RF regressor." />
+alt="Figure 1." />

 </p>
 </figure>